-Certain subsidiaries recognize a vacation bonus expense, where there is a contractual obligation to general staff, and this obligation is a fixed amount, in accordance with employment contracts.
-This vacation bonus is recorded as an expense when the employee uses his or her vacation time, and it is recorded at nominal value.
+Certain affiliates recognize a vacation bonus expense, where there is a contractual obligation to general staff, and this obligation is a fixed amount, in accordance with employment contracts.
+This vacation bonus is recorded as an expense when the employee uses his orher vacation time, and it is recorded at nominal value.